Dorian triggers massive flooding in Bahamas; at least 5 dead

 He called the devastation "unprecedented and extensive."

-The fearsome Category 4 storm slowed almost to a standstill as it shredded roofs, hurled cars and forced even rescue crews to take shelter until the onslaught passed.
+The fearsome storm has been downgraded to a Category 3 and slowed almost to a standstill as it shredded roofs, hurled cars and forced even rescue crews to take shelter until the onslaught passed.

 Advertisement